Shopware Headless & Composable Architecture: A Practical Guide for Decision Makers

 Shopware provides two critical tools:

 API Client: Framework-agnostic TypeScript library for Store API communication.
-Works with React, Vue, Svelte, vanilla JavaScript—any Node.js-based frontend
+Works with React, Vue, Svelte, vanilla JavaScript, or any Node.js-based frontend

 You start with Shopware's demo store template as reference implementation, then systematically refactor into domain-bounded micro-frontends aligned with your team structure.